Byzantine economy: Economic and fiscal history

-The wealth of Constantinople can be seen by how Justin I used pounds/1.66 tonnes of gold just for celebrating his own consulship.
-By the end of his reign, Anastasius I had managed to collect for the treasury an amount of 23,000,000 solidi or 320,000 pounds/144 tonnes of gold.
-At the start of Justinian I's reign, the Emperor had inherited a surplus from Anastasius I and Justin I. Before Justinian I's reconquests the state had an annual revenue of solidi, which further increased after his reconquests in 550.
-At the height of Justinian's reign in 540 (before the plague), the state revenues of the Byzantine Empire were estimated to be as high as 11.3 million solidi.
-Due to the empire's affluence, Justinian was able to undertake costly building projects.
-The church of the Holy Apostles in Constantinople and the church of Saint John at Ephesus likely cost 1 million solidi each, and the Perpetual Peace with Persia cost 792,000 solidi.
-Nevertheless, Justinian I had little money left towards the end of his reign partly because of the Justinian Plague, and the Roman-Persian Wars (Justinian spent large amounts of money in annual subsidies to the Sassanian Empire), as well as his wars of reconquest in Italy and North Africa, all of which greatly strained the royal treasury.
-In addition to these expenses, the rebuilding of Hagia Sophia cost pounds/9 tonnes of gold.
-Subsidies to enemy states were also paid by Justinian's successors: Justin II was forced to pay 80,000 silver coins to the Avars for peace; his wife Sophia paid 45,000 solidi to Khosrau I in return for a year's truce, and then Tiberius II Constantine gave away pounds of gold each year for four years, on top of giving away the treasure of Narses and 1,000 centenaria to the poor (allegedly worth 100,000 pounds of gold).
+By the time Maurice ascended the throne in 582, Tiberius II had spent virtually all of Justin II's accumulated reserves, and Maurice was forced to be thriftier.
+Maurice attempted to economise on army pay multiple times, and in 602 his last attempt to economise led to a mutiny that culminated in the deposition of Maurice and the elevation of Phocas to the throne.
+Subsidies to enemy states were also paid by Justinian's successors: Justin II was forced to pay 80,000 silver coins to the Avars for peace; his wife Sophia paid 45,000 solidi to Khosrau I in return for a year's truce.
 The East Roman Empire's aristocratic language of Latin began to erode and give way to the native language of Greek starting during the Roman-Persian Great War of 602-628, the solidus (plural: solidi) would begin to also be known by its Greek name, the nomisma (plural: nomismata).
-For all of the financial difficulties the empire faced, the government kept its revenues at a remarkably high level under the circumstances and was able to pay their soldiers.
+For all of the financial difficulties the empire faced, the government kept its revenues at a remarkably high level under the circumstances and was able to pay its soldiers.
 The government would have been functioning at a high level of efficiency to handle its fiscal problems well and avoid financial collapse and bankruptcy.